GitMechub/Refrigeration-Cycle_Analysis/README.md

 ## About Refrigeration Cycle Analysis:

-Refrigerant Cycle is a Python app designed to help you quickly and easily analyze and optimize refrigeration cycles based on thermodynamic principles.
+Refrigerant Cycle Analysis is a Python app designed to help you quickly and easily analyze and optimize refrigeration cycles based on thermodynamic principles.

 ## How it Works:

-To use Refrigerant Cycle, you simply need to input a few key parameters:
+To use Refrigerant Cycle Analysis, you simply need to input a few key parameters:
 - Evaporation and condensation temperatures (for transcritical systems, the gas cooler outlet temperature is used instead of the condensation temperature).
 - Isentropic efficiency of the compressor
 - Heat load